Skip to main content

 }

-The Fuzz Test must include the header for the target function and cifuzz itself to be able to run.
-One-time setup required by the FUZZ_TEST function can be configured in FUZZ_TEST_SETUP().
+The fuzz test must include the header for the target function and cifuzz itself to be able to run.
+You can configure one-time setup required by the FUZZ_TEST in FUZZ_TEST_SETUP().

 FuzzedDataProvider

-While not required, it is recommended to use the FuzzedDataProvider in your Fuzz Test to split the fuzzing input in the data variable into different data types, which you can as parameters for the function you want to fuzz.
+While not required, it's recommended to use the FuzzedDataProvider in your fuzz test to split the fuzzing input in the data variable into different data types, which you can use as parameters for the function you want to fuzz.

 Example